Trinity Chain Pier: Sea bathing

 In 1859 the Colonial Life Assurance Company acquired the pier, and from about 1860 the Eckford family leased the pier from them.
 The owners employed a caretaker, but the pier became dilapidated, and required expensive repairs to keep open.
 In June 1860 when the Royal Navy's Channel Fleet was visiting Queensferry, there were three trips a day from the pier to see the fleet.
 In November 1861 the Commissioners of Leith Docks challenged the operation of the pier in a case at the Court of Session, as they argued that the right to build and operate the pier was not transferable from the London, Leith, Edinburgh and Glasgow Steam Navigation Company to the subsequent owners and operators.
 In February 1862 it was offered for sale, with the suggestion that it could be re-installed elsewhere as either a pier or a bridge.
 Some locals were concerned that the pier's opening on Sundays for swimming would distract people from going to church; the availability of beer was also noted.
-By 1869, as well as the train service, there were regular omnibuses from the Mound to the Chain Pier and also to the Trinity Baths, a nearby sea bath which had opened prior to 1829.
+By 1869, as well as the train service, there were regular horse-drawn omnibuses from the Mound to the Chain Pier and also to the Trinity Baths, a nearby sea bath which had opened prior to 1829.
 Hot and cold sea water were available by the pitcher there.
 On 26 July 1879, 3,000 spectators lined the shore to see the Scottish Swimming Championship, which took place between the Chain Pier and Granton breakwater.
 It was won by Wilson of Glasgow with a time of 17 minutes.
 All the competitors used an overhand stroke.
 The popularity of sea bathing declined as the water became increasingly polluted with sewage and industrial waste, and the focus of bathing moved to indoor pools.
 Sea bathing continued at Portobello beach, 3.4 miles east of the city centre.
 (Note: Seafield Baths opened in 1813 as Leith's first indoor bathing facility.
 Portobello Pier opened in 1871.
 It was designed by Thomas Bouch, was 1250 feet long, and was demolished in 1917.
 Leith's first indoor swimming pool was the Victoria Baths in 1896.)